Marittie/LibrumAmatis/README.md

 All pages were run through the [PEP8 Validator  ](http://pep8online.com/).

 No errors from codes written by me.
+Some errors showing about the django forms codes.

 ## Lighthouse Report